centre-for-virus-research/CVR-VGB-2025/docs/RefAlign.md

 ```
 samtools flagstat S1.bam
 ````
-flagstat will produce various QC metrics on the BAM file as a whole (not per reference) - such as number of mapped read alignments, secondary, supplementary etc
+flagstat will produce various QC metrics on the BAM file as a whole (not per reference) - such as number of reads in total and the number of mapped read alignments, secondary alignments, supplementary alignments etc.